googlecartographer/rfcs/text/0000-renaming-sparse-pose-graph.md

 The concept of a pose graph is well known in SLAM.
 Of all the features that this pose graph has being "sparse" is not particularly extraordinary.
 The expected outcome is a more readable code base.
+We want to do this change before version 1.0 while we do not guarantee stable option names since it will be harder to do afterwards.

 ## Approach
 [approach]: #approach